Mina267/Parallel-AutoParking/README.md

 🔭 Then start searching for a new parking spot.‎

-☎️ All system status print in LCD and send ☎️ messages with UART to identify system status.‎
+☎️ Displayed real-time parking assistance on an LCD screen.‎ ☎️ messages with UART to identify system status.‎

 ##  👷Implementations:‎